CBC Settlement Funding | Cash for Settlements & Annuities

 What Is a Lottery Annuity?

+A lottery annuity is one of two payout options lottery winners receive.
 If you’re one of the lucky few who has won the lottery, one of the most important decisions you can make is how to receive your winnings.
-A lottery annuity is one of two payout options lottery winners receive.

 A lump sum payment is the second payout option.
 While a lump sum provides the most flexibility and immediate access to winnings, receiving a large amount of money all at once can cause poor financial decisions and bad investment opportunities.
 For this reason, many winners choose long-term lottery annuities that provide a consistent stream of income and limited access to large increments of cash.